 WPCF7_ADMIN_READ_WRITE_CAPABILITY allows only those administrator users access and editing rights.

 You can set any capabilities you wish to these constants to fine-tune the restrictions.
-If you want to learn further about WordPress’ Roles and Capabilities concepts, and to learn more about what capabilities are available, check WordPress Codex.
+If you want to learn further about WordPress’ Roles and Capabilities concepts, and to learn more about what capabilities are available, check WordPress support document.